 Bariatric surgery is a minimally invasive approach to treating diabetes and works by controlling how much sugar is in the blood.
 There is two bariatric surgery for diabetes types, namely gastric bypass and gastric sleeve.

-Can Type 1 Diabetics Have Surgery?
+Can Type 1 Diabetic Have Surgery?

 Young patients affected by type 1 diabetes can undergo Surgery with minimal risk.
 However, healthcare providers should be very familiar with the management of type 1 diabetes.